quickbird-uk/QuickbirdUWPDashboard/README.md

 # Server
 The server is currently written on ASP.net 4.6 and is due for replacement with ASP.net core.
 The REST API is due to be replaced with a Websocket-based system

-# Our Commitment
-* Keep the app open source
-*  We may or may not keep the server component open source

 # Development